Charles Oliver Brown: Brown becomes a minister

 Brown enrolled in Olivet College in 1871.
 In his Junior year he was listed as an Instructor in Penmanship and Book-keeping.
 In his Senior year he was listed as an Instructor in Greek and Teacher of Penmanship and Book-keeping.
 He graduated with a Bachelor of Arts degree in June 1875.

 At the time of General Sherman's speech at the Michigan Military Academy, Brown was the pastor of the Congregational church of Rochester, MI.
 "The Rev. Mr. Charles O. Brown accepted the call made by the church and began his ministry on September 3, 1876 at a salary of $900.00 per year and house rent."
-From 1880 - 1885 he served at the Congregational Church of Galesburg, MI, taught at Olivet College in Olivet, MI, and served as pastor of the First Congregational Church of Kalamazoo, MI.
+From 1880 to 1885 he served at the Congregational Church of Galesburg, Michigan, taught at Olivet College in Olivet, Michigan, and served as pastor of the First Congregational Church of Kalamazoo, Michigan.

 "If nominated, I will not run"

 "A lifelong Republican, Dr. Brown came very nearly being elected United States senator from Iowa during his stay in Dubuque.
 In those days the state legislature elected the senators.
 Friends asked him to run for the post.
 'I have a job now for which some people think I'm well fitted,' he replied, and made no effort to gain election.
 Despite his indifference he was nominated and lost the election by only three votes.